app-wizard/python_api_pp3/README.md

 ## Aknowlodgements

-This game was built as my third project for [Code Institute](https://codeinstitute.net/global/).
+This app was built as project for [Code Institute](https://codeinstitute.net/global/).